Yandex Cloud

 • Security protocol: SASL_SSL.

-• Multiple Apache Kafka® clusters: Create enough named collections containing authentication data for each Managed Service for Apache Kafka® topic:
+• Multiple Apache Kafka® clusters: Create the required number of named collections containing authentication data for each Managed Service for Apache Kafka® topic:

 1. Connect to the db1 database on your Managed Service for ClickHouse® cluster via clickhouse-client.